 Special conditions apply.
 Please don't even think about booking until you've read the trip notes, link above, carefully.
 The notes were revised and updated on 23 March.

 We had to cancel the original section two due to insufficient bookings.
 The new trip notes, link above, went onto the website on 21 March.

 - Kimberley Highlights No. 1: 14 May - 1 June.

 Definite departure.
 Three sections, any of which can be done on its own.
 The original sections 4 & 5 will not run this year.
 The trip notes, link above, were completely revised on 21 March.

 For another view of the trip, have a look at the Kimberley Highlights photo gallery that Richard Lukacz, one of our clients last year posted on his OneDrive.

-Special offer — save an airfare.
+Special offer 1 — save an airfare.
 We can provide transport from Darwin to Kununurra at the beginning of the trip at no extra charge.
-We may be able to provide tranaport back at the end as well.
+We should be able to provide transport back at the end as well.
 Please ask if you are interested.

 June - July

 The following trips are already definite departures or need only one more booking to become so.

 Save money.
 Besides our normal discounts, we'll leave the 15%, three month advance purchase discount open for one week after this newsletter comes out on all the trips below.